adampaquette/Typely/README.md

 ## Sensitive data

 When a validation error is created, you can choose to output the attempted value that failed.
-The value will be accessible in the `ValidationError.PlaceholderValues` dictionnary with the key `Value`.
+The value will be accessible in the `ValidationError.PlaceholderValues` dictionnary with the key `Value` when thrown.

 Here is an example of how to activate the setting in your Api:
 ```c#